METALS-London copper slips on U.S.-China trade deal uncertainty

-MANILA, Nov 20 (Reuters) - London copper edged lower on Wednesday amid conflicting signals on the Sino-U.S. trade talks, but Shanghai copper jumped to its highest in more than a week after China’s central bank vowed to step up credit support to prop up the slowing economy.
+MANILA, Nov 20 (Reuters) - London copper slipped on Wednesday on renewed U.S.-China trade friction, but Shanghai copper jumped to its highest in more than a week after the Chinese central bank cut its lending benchmark rate to shore up the slowing economy.

 “The immediate focus remains on the U.S.-China trade talks, and markets seem reluctant to move much in either direction until they are resolved,” ANZ Research analysts said in a note.